-Here are select April 2013 rulings of the Supreme Court of the Philippines on criminal law and procedure:
+Here are select October 2013 rulings of the Supreme Court of the Philippines on criminal law and jurisprudence:

 1. REVISED PENAL CODE